elisehaldane/morello-board/README.md

 In addition to the GitHub variables mentioned earlier, others were introduced.
 What follows is a complete list:

+- `CHERIBSD_VERSION`: the required version of the FreeBSD fork
 - `GITHUB_ORG`: the organisation's name
 - `GITHUB_PAT`: a read/write GitHub token for organisation runners
 - `HOST_ID`: a label for the host, appears first in the runner name